intersystems-community/vscode-objectscript/README.md

   }
 ```

-By defining connections in your User Settings they become available for use by any workspace you open in VS Code.
+- By defining connections in your User Settings they become available for use by any workspace you open in VS Code.
 Alternatively, define them in workspace-specific settings.

-Setting the `username` property is optional.
+- Setting the `username` property is optional.
 If omitted it will be prompted for when connecting, then cached for the session.

-Setting a plaintext value for the `password` property is **not** recommended.
+- Setting a plaintext value for the `password` property is **not** recommended.
 Instead, run the `InterSystems Server Manager: Store Password in Keychain` command from Command Palette.

-If no password has been set or stored it will be prompted for when connecting, then cached for the session.
+- If no password has been set or stored it will be prompted for when connecting, then cached for the session.

-### Client-side Editing
+### More about `objectscript.conn`

-A workspace consisting of a local working directory in which you edit InterSystems source files and manage them using client-side source control (e.g. Git) will use the `objectscript.conn` settings object to access the server for export (compile) and debug, and also for import.
-This is usually defined in Workspace Settings, for example in the `.vscode/settings.json` file of your working directory.
+This settings object is primarily relevant when doing client-side development.

-We recommend that `objectscript.conn` uses its `server` property to point to an entry in `intersystems.servers`.
+- We recommend that `objectscript.conn` uses its `server` property to point to an entry in `intersystems.servers`.
 For example:

 ```json
   "objectscript.conn": {